jhpyle/docassemble/_docs/config.md

 `datatype` of `currency`.
 It will also be used in the `currency_symbol()` function defined in `docassemble.base.util`.

-## Using your own configuration variables
+# Using your own configuration variables

 Feel free to use the configuration file to pass your own variables to your code.
-To retrieve their values, import `daconfig` from `docassemble.webapp.config`:
+To retrieve their values, use the `get_config()` function from `docassemble.base.util`:

-{% highlight python %}
+{% highlight yaml %}
+---
+modules:
+  - docassemble.base.util
+---
+code: |
-from docassemble.webapp.config import daconfig twilio_api_key = daconfig.get('twilio api key', None)
+  twilio_api_key = get_config('twilio api key')
-local_db_access_info = daconfig.get('local_db', dict())
 {% endhighlight %}

+`get_config()` will return `None` if you ask it for a value that does not exist in the configuration.

-`daconfig` is a dictionary resulting from importing the [YAML] in the configuration file, so the values of the keys may be text, lists, or dictionaries depending on what is written in the configuration file.
+The values retrieved by `get_config()` are the result of importing the [YAML] in the configuration file.
+As a result, the values may be text, lists, or dictionaries, or any nested combination of these types, depending on what is written in the configuration file.

 It is a good practice to use the configuration file to store any sensitive information, such as passwords and API keys.
 This allows